greymass/mnemonic-seeds/README.md

 PACKAGE
 =======

-Greymass TypeScript library template, intended for packages that work both in the browser and node.js.
-`@types/node` are installed only for tests, don't rely on any node.js types or imports inside `src/` (no `buffer`, `crypto` imports etc, they can be filled for browser but will bloat the bundle 100x)
+Greymass TypeScript library template, intended for libraries that work in any JavaScript context (node.js, Browser, React native), `@types/node` are installed only for tests, don't rely on any node.js types or imports inside `src/` (no `buffer`, `crypto` imports etc, they can be filled for browser but will bloat the bundle 100x)

 ## Installation